citp/privacy-policy-historical/a/an/ani/animenation.com.md

-> *The following text is extracted and transformed from the animenation.com privacy policy that was archived on 2002-10-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20021004045611id_/http%3A//www.animenation.com/privacypolicy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the animenation.com privacy policy that was archived on 2010-06-04.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100604062823id_/http%3A//www.animenation.com/privacypolicy.html) for the most accurate reproduction.*

-# AnimeNation -
+# Privacy Policy

 **AnimeNation Privacy Information**

 Your privacy is very important to us.
 We DO NOT sell or share your personal information or email address with ANY third party.
-The following discloses our information gathering and dissemination practices for the websites: [http://www.animenation.com](https://web.archive.org/web/20021004045611id_/http%3A//www.animenation.com/index.html), [http://www.animenation.net](http://www.animenation.net/) and [http://www.fanimenation.com](http://www.fanimenation.com/).
+The following discloses our information gathering and dissemination practices for the websites: [http://www.animenation.com](https://web.archive.org/web/20100604062823id_/http%3A//www.animenation.com/index.html) and [http://www.animenation.net](http://www.animenation.net/).

 Our site uses cookies to keep track of your shopping cart.